OGGM/oggm/docs/oeps/oep--0001-dependencies.rst

 - `pytest --pyargs oggm --run-slow --mpl` will run the test suite.
-This test suite does not contain quantitative tests, i.e. it does not guarantee consistency of model results accross platforms
+This test suite does not contain quantitative tests, i.e. it does not guarantee consistency of model results across platforms
 - `oggm.check_install()` will be a top level function performing quantitative tests to see if user results are consistent with the benchmark container.